 The K20 Pro has both face unlock and more secure fingerprint scanner.
 The slower pop-up mechanism means the face unlock isn’t as seamless.
-The seventh generation in-display optical scanner works well.
+The seventh-generation in-display optical scanner works well.
 It is as fast as the best available optical sensors on the market.

-Redmi K20 Pro Review Verdict: Should You Buy it?
+Redmi K20 Pro Review Verdict

 That said, the K20 Pro is still an affordable flagship, and Xiaomi is cutting a few corners.
-If buyers keep their expectation realistic, they would be really happy with the value they get for their money.
+If buyers keep their expectations realistic, they would be really happy with the value they get for their money.